-At the auction for my kid's school this year, the raffle prize was a class visit from the local Mad Science team.
-This is a group that offers fun in-class, hands-on science presentations, and they are a reliable donor for our auction.
-It's always an item that the community is glad to see, but for some reason, never gets more than a handful of bids.
-So this year, we charged $10/ticket for a chance to win the Mad Science In-Class Field Trip for any class the winner chose (presumably, one of the classes they have a kid in.)
-With a FMV of $129, we only had to sell 13 tickets in order to cover the FMV, and we wound up selling over 50 tickets.
+Example: At one school, the raffle prize was a class visit from the local Mad Science team.
+Mad Science, a reliable auction donor, offers fun in-class, hands-on science presentations.
+Their presentations are popular, but for some reason, never received more than a handful of bids.
+So the auction team set up a raffle for this item: $10/ticket for a chance to win the Mad Science In-Class Field Trip for any class the winner chose (presumably, one of their kids' classes).
+With a FMV of $129, the team only had to sell 13 tickets in order to cover the FMV, and they wound up selling over 50 tickets.

 Caution: Check your state law to see if online raffle sales are allowed.